 We have found over 14 years at Cyclefit that almost everyone responds positively to foot support in their cycling shoes.
-Many issues such as 'hot-foot' or knee-alignment, foot-stability and comfort can be assisted or corrected with a well made custom foot-bed.
+Many issues such as 'hot-foot' or knee-alignment, foot-stability, numbness and comfort can be assisted or corrected with a well made custom footbed.

 Sidas Custom Footbed

 The Sidas custom footbed is a highly personalised interface between the weight and power of your body, and the sole of the cycle shoe and pedal.
 A custom footbed can dramatically influence comfort, stability and power.
-Extra re-reinforcement can be added for high mileage and powerful riders (The Sidas PRO Footbed) and riders with a foot physiology that requires extra support.
+Extra re-reinforcement Aand forefoot posting can be added for high mileage and powerful riders (The Sidas PRO Footbed) and riders with a foot physiology that requires extra support.

 An appointment takes approximately 45 mins to 1 hour for one pair of fully custom Conform'able inserts, and you can get a 10% discount on a second pair using the original mould.
 Please bring your cycling shoes so the original footbed can be used as a template.

 Standard: A mould of the foot is made in its neutral position and the footbed is trimmed to fit the shoe, this option works best with internal or external wedges.